Maria Komnene, Queen of Jerusalem: Third Crusade

 Saladin took advantage of the discord between the nobles.
 He invaded the kingdom in April 1187 and won the Battle of Hattin on 4 July, which proved to be decisive.
 King Guy was captured, Lord Raynald executed, and Count Raymond died of an illness soon afterwards.
 Queen Maria and her children left Nablus and joined her stepdaughter, Queen Sibylla, in Jerusalem.
 After besieging the capital, Saladin arranged for Maria, her children, household, and possessions to be escorted to Tyre.
 Jerusalem fell on 2 October.
 Maria reunited with Sibylla in Tripoli.
-Guy, who was released in 1188, he decided to besiege Acre.
+Guy, who was released in 1188, decided to besiege Acre.
 The queens, Balian, Isabella, and Humphrey accompanied him, and the Third Crusade ensued.

-Unity appeared to have been restored during the crusade until Sibylla and her daughters died of an epidemic in mid-1190.
+Unity appeared to have been restored during the crusade until Sibylla and her daughters by Guy died of an epidemic in mid-1190.
 Isabella was Sibylla's heir, but Guy attempted to retain the throne.
 The unpopularity of her husband, Humphrey, weakened Isabella's chances of supplanting Guy.
 Humphrey had alienated Guy's opponents by refusing to oppose him in 1186, while Maria had not forgiven him for his role in separating her from Isabella.
-Maria immediately allied with Conrad of Montferrat, the leader of the defence of Tyre, who desired the kingship.
+Maria immediately allied with Conrad of Montferrat, the leader of the defence of Tyre who desired the kingship.
 With her party, which included Balian, Reynald of Sidon, and Pagan II of Haifa, she abducted her daughter from her tent next to Humphrey's.
-Isabella was happy with Humphrey, and Maria had to browbeat her into agreeing to have their marriage annulled, arguing that her succession rights could not otherwise be enforced.
+Isabella had been happy with Humphrey, and Maria had to browbeat her into agreeing to have their marriage annulled, arguing that her succession rights could not otherwise be enforced.
 Maria then stated before the papal legate, Archbishop Ubaldo Lanfranchi of Pisa, and the bishop of Beauvais, Philip of Dreux, that Isabella had been forced by Baldwin IV to marry Humphrey and that she was underage at the time.
 Isabella was subsequently crowned and married to Conrad.